fedebassetti/perflib/README.md

+# perflib

-# perflib: a python library for accessing CPU performance counters on linux.
+**Description**: a python library for accessing CPU performance counters on linux.

 ## Prerequisites